isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 <h3><strong><u>One Framework for Trade Digitalisation</u></strong></h3>
 <p>Developed and pioneered by the Infocomm Media Development Authority (IMDA),
 TradeTrust was designed to transforms your trade digitalisation journey.</p>
-<p><strong>TradeTrust is a framework that standardizes digital trade, providing enhanced security and legal certainty for stakeholders in trade ecosystems</strong>.
+<p><strong>TradeTrust is framework that standardizes digital trade with enhanced security and legal certainty for international trade ecosystem.</strong> It
-It achieves this by using advanced technologies and adhering to global standards and legal requirements to enable trusted interoperability of electronic trade documents across digital platforms.
+achieves this by using advanced technologies and adhering to global standards and legal requirements to enable trusted interoperability of electronic trade documents across digital platforms.
 Electronic documents issued this way can be trusted, portable, and legally effective on different systems, thereby streamlining cross-platform compatibility and enhancing overall operational efficiency for businesses and governments.</p>
 <p>And offered as a free digital utility, it is open-sourced so that all
 parties can easily adopt for free and build upon it to benefit the business ecosystem.</p>
 <blockquote>
 <p>It’s like providing you with a supporting structure and free tool, to
-turn your documents into smart electronic documents with enhanced security features that are portable across your trading partners.</p>
+turn your documents into smart electronic documents that are portable across your trading partners with enhanced security features, meet the standards and legal requirements.</p>
 <p></p>
 </blockquote>
 <p>Users can independently verify documents’ proof of origin and authenticity